h2non/youtube-video-api/README.md

 Simple **node.js/io.js programmatic interface to** easily **upload and delete videos** from **YouTube** using its API v3

 It uses OAuth2 to authorize the client, so that means you need to authorize the client from a web browser.
-You must create a new Web client APi credencials from the [Google API console](https://code.google.com/apis/console) and add `http://localhost:8488` as redirect URL
+You must create a new Web client API credencials from the [Google API console](https://code.google.com/apis/console) and add `http://localhost:8488` as allowed redirect URL

 **Note**: this is still a rudimentary beta implementation, don't use it for serious stuff yet